PeishuoYu/Hostel/ReadMe.txt

 Major Update 02/15/2017:
-	Added function to automatically generate csv file to store the data collected Added two example (one for city search, one for hostel search) in the root folder
+	Added function to automatically generate csv file to store the data collected Added two examples (one for city search, one for hostel search) in the root folder